SIS: Seam-Informed Strategy for T-shirt Unfolding: Conclusion

-In this paper, we propose a Seam-Informed Strategy (SIS) that uses seam information to select a pair of grasping points for a dual-arm robot system to unfold a T-shirt.
+In this paper, we propose a Seam-Informed Strategy (SIS), which uses seam information to select a pair of grasping points for unfolding a T-shirt with a dual-arm robot system.
+Our strategy uses SFEM to extract grasping point candidates using seam information and DMIM to select the grasping points for unfolding the T-shirt while aligning its orientation in a low-cost manner.
+Experimental results using various unseen T-shirts and unseen types of garments have shown that the proposed SIS effectively handles T-shirt unfolding.

-We propose a Seam Feature Extraction Method (SFEM) to extract seam line segments and seam crossing segments as grasping point candidates in our strategy.
-The proposed formulation in the seam line-segment extractor (SLE) allows any object detection network to handle curved$/$straight seam lines.

-We propose a Decision Matrix Iteration Method (DMIM) for selecting a pair of grasping points from the candidates extracted by SFEM.
-The decision matrix is initialized with human demonstrations and updated with robot executions, thus bridging the Human-to-Robot gap.
-The proposed DMIM is a low-cost solution to align the unfolded T-shirt orientation.

-The experimental results have shown that the proposed SIS effectively solves the problem of T-shirt unfolding.
 The performance of T-shirt unfolding is promising in terms of obtaining high evaluation metrics with few episode steps.

-The generalization performance of the proposed SIS will be further investigated in our future work.